 I was general manager of an industrial drying business in Tennessee.
 It was a nice spring afternoon and the troops were restless.
-Some of them were hanging around the windows looking at the nice afternoon and daydreaming about playing golf and shooting a par.
+Some of them were hanging around the windows looking at the nice afternoon and daydreaming about playing golf and shooting a par or going to the lake.
 As luck would have it, we were having our field salesmen come into town for our second half forecast on the next day.